 The ensemble cast of characters are woven into reflective subplots imbued by the tension that comes from confronting questions about life and death, and the contrast between the temporal and the eternal.
 The words of Sally Twosongs serve as a ribbon wrapped around the ambiguities to provide a bedrock foundation on which to stand: “The Creator’s plans and purposes are beyond our ability to reason or comprehend.
 As it has always been and always shall be.”

-Altars of Tomorrow will be available at AMAZON and elsewhere SOON.
+Altars of Tomorrow can be purchased at AMAZON or WIPF & STOCK.